regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Mostly just interesting papers or books covering ML with a heavy dose of Gaussian processes, bayesian statistics, ecosystem regime shift modeling, stochastic processes and some philosophy sprinkled in.
+Interesting papers or books in machine learning with a heavy dose of Gaussian processes, bayesian statistics, ecosystem regime shift modeling, stochastic processes and some philosophy sprinkled in.

-The first section emphasizes models influenced by statistical mechanics and thermodynamics and the relation to state transitions, ecosystem modeling, or climate; ideas about hysteresis and irreversibility and early warning signals for critical transitions.
+The first section emphasizes models influenced by statistical mechanics and thermodynamics and their relation to state transitions, ecosystem modeling, or climate; ideas about hysteresis, irreversibility and early warning signals.

 <br/>
 <b> Climate, Ecosystem Regimes & Critical Slowing Down </b>